mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 - Grade: A

-I had never heard of Pyle as a brand, but I found these racks online, and they've worked out well.
+I had never heard of Pyle as a brand, but I found these shelves online, and they've worked out well.

 {{<img src="rack-shelves.webp" max-width="600px" caption="I keep non-mountable components on two 2U Pyle rack shelves.">}}

-They're easy to install, decently priced, and they have a lip that prevents components from sliding off the rack.
+They're easy to install, decently priced, and they have a lip that prevents components from sliding off the shelf.

 ### Review: StarTech CABSHELFV 2U rack shelves